U.S. seeks to cut dialysis costs with more home care versus clinics

 Indeed, consultants say home dialysis has been slow to take off because doctors prefer to send patients to clinics.

 The changes pose a particular risk to DaVita Inc and Fresenius Medical Care AG, which operate more than 5,000 U.S. dialysis clinics and control around 70 percent of the market.

+Shares in Fresenius Medical Care were down 3 percent at 0817 GMT after the Reuters report.

 They could also provide an opening for new rivals, including CVS Health Corp, which seeks to offer lower-cost home dialysis, and startups Cricket Health and Somatus, which focus on early intervention to slow progression to kidney failure.

 “We have to be open to what I’m hearing coming out of (CMS), that they want to look at different ways for us being paid and how can we really try to create more opportunities for these patients to be better served,” Fresenius Medical Care Chief Executive Rice Powell told analysts.